-Wolfe Eye Clinic offers fellowship trained oculoplastic surgeons in Iowa at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+Wolfe Eye Clinic offers fellowship trained oculoplastic surgeons in Iowa at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 Dr. Douglas Casady and Dr. Audrey Ko are dedicated to improving the functionality of the eyes and assisting you through the process to making the best choice for your vision and appearance.

 Upper and lower eyelid surgeries that are performed for the purposes of improving vision and decreasing irritation around the eyes may be covered by your insurance.
 The most common insurance-covered eyelid surgeries performed for upper and lower eyelids are:

 Upper Eyelid Blepharoplasty: the removal of the redundant and excess upper eyelid skin that is blocking vision

 Upper Eyelid Ptosis Repair: lifting of the position of a droopy upper eyelid that is blocking vision

 Upper Eyelid Retraction repair: the lowering the position of an upper eyelid that is too high, usually caused by Thyroid Eye Disease, Bell’s palsy/Facial Nerve Palsy, or previous trauma or injury